 V2V may also allow fast moving "trains" of vehicles to interconnect so they can speed along expressways spaced closer together without fear of a multi-car pileup.
-The old rule of leaving a car length of space for every 10 mph (which nobody pays any attention to anyway) becomes unnecessary with this next generation adaptive cruise control (Such as Cadillac's Super Cruise system that is currently under development).
+The old rule of leaving a car length of space for every 10 mph (which nobody pays any attention to anyway) becomes unnecessary with this next generation adaptive cruise control.
 When it is combined with lane departure control, it will essentially allow hands-free driving in many situations.

 Another advantage of V2V and V2I communication is that traffic information can be collected by using vehicles as a "group sourcing" input.
 If roads are getting icy or traffic is slowing due to an accident or congestion, the information can be instantly relayed to other vehicles or a smart grid traffic control system.

 Most vehicle manufacturers offer some type of connectivity system such as GM's OnStar system.
-Volkswagen just announced the availability of their new "Car-Net" system (introduced back in 2014).
+Volkswagen has their "Car-Net" system (introduced back in 2014).
 Other vehicle manufacturers have similar systems for their customers.

 According to one market report, 40 percent of new vehicle sales today is being driven by the connectivity and infotainment features that are available on a given vehicle.
-If the vehicle doesn't offer it, the consumer may not buy that particular car, crossover or SUV.
+If a vehicle doesn't offer it, the consumer may not buy that particular car, crossover or SUV.

-The Connected Car Forum (CCF) says that over 50 percent of all new vehicles sold worldwide in 2015 will be connected, either by embedded telematics systems or via smart phone integration.
-Within 10 years, virtually all new cars will include connectivity as a standard feature -- even in entry level vehicles.
-Currently, 28% of all U.S. vehicle owners have Bluetooth connectivity in their vehicles.
+Back in 2015, roughly half of all new vehicles sold worldwide offered some level of connectivity, either by embedded telematics systems or via smart phone integration.
+Within in next few years, virtually all new cars will include connectivity as a standard feature -- even in entry level vehicles.
+In 2014, only 28% of all U.S. vehicle owners had Bluetooth connectivity in their vehicles.
 Today (2019), Bluetooth is standard in 86% of all new cars, trucks, and SUVs.
 Before long it will likely be standard in all new vehicles.

 Many people today, particularly the younger generation, don't want any disruption in their connectivity when they are driving.
 They want the same connectivity in their $40,000 car that they already have on their $200 smart phone.
 The challenge for auto makers is figuring out whether its better to simply link a consumers smart phone to their vehicle, or to offer the same capabilities within the vehicle itself.
 Some say the connected car has become nothing more than a very large wearable device.